Can Stress Cause High Blood Sugar?

 Both acute and chronic types of stress can be physical or psychological.

 Physical stress presents itself as damage to your body, such as an injury, illness, surgery, or trauma.
 You can even experience bodily damage by eating foods that cause inflammation, for example, if you eat gluten when you have celiac disease, or drink milk and are lactose-intolerant.
-Dehydration can increase physical stress, too.
+Dehydration and allergies can increase physical stress, too.

 “Studies have shown that being just half a liter [17 ounces] dehydrated can increase your cortisol levels,” says Amanda Carlson-Phillips, RD, and VP of performance nutrition and research for EXOS in Phoenix, Ariz.